 Real Native reflects truth in our small Alaska communities.
 Real Native celebrates the people who make rural Alaska home.
 Who are experts at life in the north.
 Who have respect for all living things.
 Who know how to take care of this earth.
 Who bring perspective and knowledge this world needs.

-Who am I?
-I’m just a former reporter and news director at KNOM Radio in Nome, Alaska.
-I am now a freelance writer in my hometown of Unalakleet.
-I cut fish, make seal oil, and after decades of learning in western education systems, I am thirsty for indigenous knowledge, Inupiaq language, and a deeper understanding of the Inuit mindset.
+I am an Inuk writer.
+A former KNOM Radio reporter and news director in Nome, Alaska, I am now a freelance writer in my hometown of Unalakleet.
+I cut fish, make seal oil, and after decades of learning in western education systems, I am thirsty for Indigenous knowledge, Inupiaq language, and a deeper understanding of the Inuit mindset.